Letang scores late in OT, Penguins beat Islanders 4-3

 Barzal made it 2-0 at 1:34 of the second.
 He skated across the ice to the right side and fired a shot that deflected up off an extended John Marino’s stick and past Jarry.

-With the Penguins on their third power play of the game, Varlamov fell back down after catching his skate on the ice as Crosby got a pass from Letang and fired a shot from the top of the left circle into the top right corner at 2:17.
+With the Penguins on their third power play of the game, Varlamov fell back down after catching his skate on the ice as Crosby got a pass from Letang and fired a shot into the top right corner at 2:17.

 Letang tied it 26 seconds later, getting a pass from Kasperi Kapanen from behind the net and firing a slap shot past Varlamov.